 These three links of the holy chain perfectly fit into one another.
-Eight there is the material fit into one another.
 First there is the material world.
 In this world of matter man is created from dust.
 And in our flesh and blood comes the revelation of the Son of God, as man.